 To access the launch site from Saranac Lake, take Route 86 to Gabriels.
-In Gabriels, take the first right after the Packbasket Diner onto Rainbow Lake Road.
+In Gabriels, take a right onto Rainbow Lake Road, just before the Brighton Memorial Park.
 Once in Onchiota, take Kushaqua Mud Pond Road, which is located on the left side of the 7 Gables Antique Store, a very unique, must-stop store.

 Once on Kushaqua Mud Pond Road you will come to bridge.
 There are a couple of launch sites near the bridge and plenty of room to park along the road.
 You may launch by carrying your kayak over the guardrail and down an incline on the right, or you can drive in on the narrow dirt road on the left side of bridge, unload, and then park along the paved road.
 We found it easier to launch from the dirt road; however, there was a vehicle on the dirt road, so we carried our kayaks the short distance to the launch site on Rainbow Lake.
 Once launched we headed right, under the bridge, to reach Lake Kushaqua, and then we went through the tunnel.

 Memories spike my interest to do research